desain/owlbear-persistence/README.md

 ## To do

+-   Don't try to focus viewport if scene is gone
+-   Don't apply unique persisted if there's already a unique token of the same url in the scene
 -   Immediate sync after deleting a scene token so a persisted token is no longer overused
 -   "original URL" metadata key
+-   Apply persisted tokens on rehydrate storage event?
+For "multi room in different scenes using the same token" cases.

 ## License